sigmasoldi3r/oc-inet-lib/README.md

 # Installation

-If you got an internet access card like this ![internet card][icard] and http is enabled on the server, all what you have to do is copy the below command and press insert in your computer, then enter:
+If you got an internet access card like this ![internet card][icard =64x64] and http is enabled on the server, all what you have to do is copy the below command and press insert in your computer, then enter: